MatthewBlow/ecommerce-app/README.md

 ### Frontend Setup

 Open 2 seperate terminals for the frontend and the backend, make sure you are you are in the main `ecommerce-app` directory for both
+If the backend server crashes, it is most likely because you do not have the permissions.

 type `cd frontend` to access frontend folder